Ayms/bitcoin-transactions/README.md

 <b>Bitcoin Atom</b> "BCA" - seed.bitcoinatom.io or seed.bitcoin-atom.org or seed.bitcoinatom.net - same use as the others

-<b>Bitcoin Candy</b> "CDY" - seed.bitcoincandy.one or seed.cdy.one - please read [Specific case of CDY](https://github.com/Ayms/bitcoin-transactions#specific-case-of-cdy) and see [cdy.js](https://github.com/Ayms/bitcoin-transactions/blob/master/cdy.js)
+<b>Bitcoin Candy</b> "CDY" - seed.bitcoincandy.one or seed.cdy.one - please note that this a Bitcoin Cash fork and read [Specific case of CDY](https://github.com/Ayms/bitcoin-transactions#specific-case-of-cdy) and see [cdy.js](https://github.com/Ayms/bitcoin-transactions/blob/master/cdy.js)

 <b>Bitcoin Cash Plus (Warning: this fork does not implement any replay protection with BCH, don't use it, see below</b>) "BCP" - seed.bitcoincashplus.org - see [To come as soon as there is a mainnet explorer](https://github.com/Ayms/bitcoin-transactions/blob/master/bcp.js)